 DIALECTICAL BEHAVIOR THERAPY (DBT)

-Dialectical Behavior Therapy (DBT) is a modified form of Cognitive Behavioral Therapy (CBT) that was designed to help people change self-defeating patterns.
-It was originally formulated to help people with personality disorders, but research has shown it to be very effective with other issues.
+Dialectical Behavior Therapy (DBT) is a modified form of Cognitive Behavioral Therapy (CBT) that was designed to help people change self-defeating patterns associated with borderline personality disorders (BPD), but research has shown it to be very effective with other issues.

 DBT is now commonly utilized to decrease anxiety, manage stress, alleviate depression, and improve relationships.
 At Davenport Creative Arts Therapy, we treat Borderline Personality Disorder (BPD), Depression, Anxiety & Trauma by infusing aspects of Mindfulness with Art Therapy and Dialectical Behavior Therapy (DBT) to promote growth, reconnection, resilience and self-acceptance.

 We are all DBT-informed providers.
 All therapists have completed a minimum of 5-days of intensive in person DBT training.
-All therapists receive ongoing DBT-informed mentoring from Emily Davenport who has completed 2.5 years of intensive DBT training and consultation with Shari Manning, PhD of the Treatment Implementation Collaborative.
+All therapists receive ongoing DBT-informed mentoring from Emily Davenport who has completed 2.5 years of intensive DBT training with Shari Manning, PhD of the Treatment Implementation Collaborative.
 Emily was part of a DBT consultation team at New York City Children’s Center and helped develop DBT-Informed curriculum into their day treatment program.

 *We are not part of an adherent DBT program as we do not provide standardized phone coaching, skills groups nor are we part of an adherent consultation team at this time.